technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 02/Lab 02 - Build an Inventory Management App.md

 ### Task 1: Verifying your Dataverse environment

 1. Open a browser and go to
-    <https://admin.powerplatform.microsoft.com>.
-Sign in with your work
+    +++**https://admin.powerplatform.microsoft.com**+++.
+Sign in with your office 365 admin account.
-    /school/admin account.

 2. Select **Environments** on the left navigation.
 The **Developer environment** should have been created for you as shown in the image below.
-(This environment is created automatically as soon as you provide Microsoft Power App for Developer license using your work/school accounts.
+(This environment is created automatically as soon as you provide Microsoft Power App for Developer license using your admin accounts.
 The name of the environment will be different for every admin account.)

     ![](./media/image1.png)